Blog

 2. Resurfacing: If arthritis has affected the kneecap’s surface, surgeons may replace that surface with a specialised plastic implant to reduce pain and improve joint movement.

-3. Replacement: This is very rare and usually only considered in exceptional cases, such as severe injury or tumours.
+3. Replacement: This is very rare and usually only considered in exceptional cases, such as severe injury.

 The choice depends on several factors including your age, activity level, bone quality, and how badly arthritis has affected the kneecap.
-Fixing implants securely is vital, often using bone cement especially in cases involving fractures or cancer – a practice supported by British orthopaedic authorities.
+Fixing implants securely is vital in some cases.

 Cutting the kneecap accurately during surgery is challenging.
 Research notes there is “significant variability between observers for this irregularly-shaped bone,” which means surgical skill and specialised tools are crucial (Rex et al., 2018).
-Some clinics, like MSK Doctors, also successfully use uncemented implants.
 Ultimately, your treatment will depend on what suits your individual situation, supported by an expert and caring team throughout your recovery.

 Free non-medical discussion